DNDi aims to deliver:

 DNDi’s current HCV portfolio includes:

 One project in the development phase:

-The trial assessed the regimen’s efficacy against genotypes 1, 2, 3, and 6, with data for genotype 4 already available from an earlier Egyptian study.
-Results will be published in April 2018.
-To further establish the pan-genotypic profile of ravidasvir, further data will be collected in Malaysia and Thailand, and other trials are envisioned in South Africa (for genotype 5) and Ukraine (for vulnerable patient groups, including injecting drug users).
+To further establish the pan-genotypic profile of ravidasvir, the second stage of the trial was launched in late 2018 in Malaysia, and will soon start in Thailand, with other trials envisioned in other parts of the world (for genotypes 2 and 5) and Ukraine (for vulnerable patient groups, including people who use drugs).
 Registration of ravidasvir will be pursued in Malaysia and other middle-income countries, including in Latin America.

 DNDi‘s HCV programme includes work with Médecins Sans Frontières (Doctors Without Borders) to develop and implement simpler models of care in specific target populations as well as in large-scale treatment cohorts in Cambodia and Ukraine.
 The objective is to demonstrate that the challenges posed by HCV can be addressed through a public health approach.

 The widespread use of affordable, safe and effective direct-acting antivirals would enable a public health approach to the epidemic: if people are diagnosed and treated early enough to avoid infecting others, the disease could actually be eliminated globally, as planned by WHO.
 Yet relatively few patients have access to diagnosis and treatment, notably due to expensive treatment prices.
 An affordable pan-genotypic combination would benefit many patients, particularly in countries that are excluded from licensing agreements that enable access to generic HCV treatments, and in which generic competition is not sufficiently robust to bring prices down.